brettz9/webappfind/README-old.md

-extension) or add a `filetypes.json` file within the directory of the file of interest (to which you can easily get in Notepad++ by "Open Containing Folder in Explorer" and then adding the file by right-click and opening it); otherwise, you may get a message in a Firefox tab that a handler was not found for the supplied file's extension.
+extension) or add a `filetypes.json` file within the directory of the file of interest (to which you can easily get in Notepad++ by "Open Containing Folder in Explorer" and then adding the file by right-click and opening it); otherwise, you may get a message in a browser tab that a handler was not found for the supplied file's extension.

 If you want to go in the other direction, from web documents to the desktop